Riminder/docs-api/hr-json/job-objects/range-float-object.md

-# Range Float object

 ## Range Float

-To detail.
+Range Float can be treated using this object.
+For example, salary related information will be in a Range Float object.

 ## The Range Float Object